 6. David O’Leary

-In the 1996/97 season Leeds’ last League title winning manager Howard Wilkinson was relieved of his duties.
+In the 1996/97 season, Leeds’ last League title-winning manager Howard Wilkinson was relieved of his duties.
 His replacement was former Arsenal boss George Graham, back after serving a one-year ban for accepting illegal payments from agents in dodgy transfer deals.
-Graham installed his former Arsenal centre-back and Republic of Ireland international David O’Leary –who had just finished his playing career at the Yorkshire Club- as his assistant manager.
+Graham installed his former Arsenal center-back and Republic of Ireland international David O’Leary –who had just finished his playing career at the Yorkshire Club- as his assistant manager.

 5. Dick Ray

 Dick Ray was one of the most loyal servants ever at Elland Road, serving both Leeds City and United for well over thirty years, although he had a number of breaks from the place.
 As well as being the manager of United in two separate spells, he was also player and captain of City, as well as being a committeeman and secretary with United.

 In his first season in charge and Ray pushed Leeds back to division one.
 He stuck mainly with the good squad that was left by Fairclough and a significant signing by Ray was Charlie Keetley, who scored 18 goals in 16 appearances.